mischavandenburg/homelab/README.md

 At this point it is more important to me to keep things light and fun, and to learn more about deploying and managing a cluster, not necessarily the privisioning of the clusters.

 # Log

+# 2023-12-26

+* installed prometheus stack
+* tried out Flux in Azure
+* made decision to use Flux on homelab
+* studied Flux and learned how it works

 ## 2023-12-25